-Capitalized debt issuance costs include those associated with the Company's term loan with I-Flow Corporation ("I-Flow").
+Capitalized debt issuance costs include those associated with the Company's term loan with Kimberly-Clark (formerly I-Flow).
 The Company classifies the costs as non-current assets and is amortizing the costs using the interest method through the maturity date of October 2011.
 For a further discussion of the Company's deferred debt issuance costs, please see Note 7.